open-education-hub/operating-systems/content/chapters/data/lab/content/investigate-memory.md

 Ioana David is 23 years old and likes macOS
 ```

-Subsequently we use the `mtrace` tool to show information about the leaked data:
+Subsequently, we use the `mtrace` tool to show information about the leaked data:

 ```console
 student@os:~/.../lab/support/memory-leak$ mtrace ./memory_leak_malloc mem.trace